-The first phase of a significant new partnership between China’s leading institute for built environment research and the University of Salford has been announced with the launch of a new Joint Doctorate programme in the Built Environment.
+The launch of a new Joint Doctorate programme in the Built Environment marks the first phase of a significant new partnership between China’s leading institute for built environment research and the University of Salford.

-The new collaboration with China Academy of Building Research (CABR) has been facilitated by Manchester China Forum, a business-led initiative aimed at increasing Greater Manchester’s commercial connectivity with China.
+Manchester China Forum, a business-led initiative aimed at increasing Greater Manchester’s commercial connectivity with China, facilitated the new collaboration with China Academy of Building Research (CABR).

-The partnership, which was officially signed at a special event held at the University’s THINKLab last month, will see the University build upon its existing and highly-regarded research capabilities in the fields of smart cities & building information modelling, big data & e-health, inclusive housing design, and low carbon retrofit.
+The partnership, which was officially signed last month at the University’s THINKLab, will allow the University to expand on its existing and highly regarded research capabilities in the fields of smart cities and building information modelling, big data and e-health, inclusive housing design, and low carbon retrofit.

-The Doctorate is to be promoted across China and will be available to postgraduates of building-related and engineering disciplines.
-In addition to the joint supervision of PhD students the programme will also incorporate a research staff exchange and a series of research collaborations.
+The Doctorate will be promoted throughout China and will be available to postgraduates in construction and engineering disciplines.
+Aside from joint supervision of PhD students, the programme will include a research staff exchange and a number of research collaborations.

-Those studying for the PhD qualification will spend half of the course (1.5 years) in Beijing and half in Salford, working with CABR representatives.
-The programme is expected to deliver initially 20 PhD awards per year.
+Those pursuing a PhD will spend half of their time (1.5 years) in Beijing and half in Salford, working with CABR representatives.
+The programme is expected to award 20 PhDs per year at first.

-The Doctorate has launched as the first phase of a wider programme of work between the two institutions which seeks to boost existing expertise and skills within the University and thus on behalf of the Manchester city-region.
+The Doctorate is the first phase of a larger collaboration between the two institutions to build on existing expertise and skills within the University and thus on behalf of the Manchester city-region.

-Rhys Whalley, executive director of Manchester China Forum, said: “Following the recent launch of Manchester’s investment portfolio in Beijing, this is another significant milestone in our continued engagement with China.
+“Following the recent launch of Manchester’s investment portfolio in Beijing, this is another significant milestone in our continued engagement with China,” said Rhys Whalley, executive director of Manchester China Forum.

-“The partnership has particular relevance to on-going dialogue and collaboration between Manchester and China in the fields of smart cities and urban regeneration; bringing unprecedented access to data and knowledge from one of the world’s leading academies in construction and engineering.”
+“The partnership is especially relevant to Manchester and China’s ongoing dialogue and collaboration in the fields of smart cities and urban regeneration, providing unprecedented access to data and knowledge from one of the world’s leading construction and engineering academies.”

-“CABR is China’s top research institute for the built environment and it sets out all of China’s codes of practice, building regulations and material testing requirements.
-We’re therefore extremely excited about how this project will develop as we believe it will help to unlock further opportunities for collaboration and development.”
+“CABR is China’s top built-environment research institute, and it establishes all of China’s codes of practise, building regulations, and material testing requirements.”
+As a result, we’re very excited to see how this project develops, as we believe it will help to open up new avenues for collaboration and development.”

-Steve Turner who leads Manchester City Council’s smart city activity, said: “Manchester is rapidly positioning itself in the vanguard of UK-China smart city work.
-This new initiative will add to the pioneering, Foreign Office funded work that we are doing with Greater Manchester’s SMEs through Digital China, alongside our leading role in the EU China Smart Cities Forum.”
+“Manchester is rapidly positioning itself in the vanguard of UK-China smart city work,” said Steve Turner, who leads Manchester City Council’s smart city activity.
+This new initiative will complement our pioneering, Foreign Office-funded work with Greater Manchester’s SMEs through Digital China, as well as our leadership role in the EU China Smart Cities Forum.”

-Professor Martin Hall, vice chancellor at University of Salford, said: “This is a very important relationship with such a prestigious Chinese Academy and the School of the Built Environment and the School of Computing, Science and Engineering which are our flagship research centres.”
+“This is a very important relationship with such a prestigious Chinese Academy and the School of the Built Environment and the School of Computing, Science and Engineering, which are our flagship research centres,” said Professor Martin Hall, vice chancellor at the University of Salford.

-“This partnership will complement the £800m Manchester Airport City project where Beijing Construction and Engineering Group is now a primary contractor.
-It is also an exciting opportunity for the University of Salford to develop further partnerships as over 50% of world construction is currently in China.”
+“This collaboration will complement the £800 million Manchester Airport City project, on which Beijing Construction and Engineering Group is now the primary contractor.”
+It is also an exciting opportunity for the University of Salford to form new partnerships, as China currently accounts for more than half of global construction.”